dji-sdk/Onboard-SDK-Doc/source/development-workflow/hardware-setup.md

 ---

 This guide will help you connect your onboard embedded system (OES) with the M100 vehicle, M600 vehicle, A3 or N3 flight controller.
 You may need to build or buy your own cable to connect your OES to a DJI product.
 Reference the M100 or A3/N3 UART connector diagrams below to build a cable to interface with your OES UART port.
 The M600 uses an A3 flight controller, which is accessable through the top cover.
 See the M600 user manual for details.

+## Interface Details
-> The M100/600/A3/N3 UART electrical interface is 3.3 volt TTL.
-You must ensure that your OES UART port is compatible to avoid damaging the flight controller.
+- The M100/600/A3/N3 UART electrical interface is 3.3 volt TTL.
+- You must ensure that your OES UART port is compatible to avoid damaging the flight controller.
+For example, RS-232 ports will need a level-shifting circuit.
+- The UART interface does not require power from the OES

 ## General Setup Instructions
 - If you are using an M100, M210 or M600 vehicle, you should assemble and familiarize yourself with flying the vehicle before attempting to proceed with OSDK development.